skyfe79/Awesome/README.md

 - [imagor](https://github.com/cshum/imagor) - Fast, secure image processing server and Go library, using libvips
 - [croc](https://github.com/schollz/croc) - Easily and securely send things from one computer to another :crocodile: :package:
 - [micro](https://github.com/zyedidia/micro) - A modern and intuitive terminal-based text editor
-- [xgo](https://github.com/goplus/xgo) - XGo is programming that reads like plain English.
-But it's also incredibly powerful — it lets you leverage assets from C/C++, Go, Python, and JavaScript, creating a unified software engineering ecosystem.
+- [xgo](https://github.com/goplus/xgo) - XGo is a programming language that reads like plain English.
+But it's also incredibly powerful — it lets you leverage assets from C/C++, Go, Python, and JavaScript/TypeScript, creating a unified software engineering ecosystem.
 Our vision is to enable everyone to become a builder of the world.
 - [reviewdog](https://github.com/reviewdog/reviewdog) - 🐶 Automated code review tool integrated with any code analysis tools regardless of programming language
 - [readability](https://github.com/cixtor/readability) - Readability is a library written in Go (golang) to parse, analyze and convert HTML pages into readable content.
 Originally an Arc90 Experiment, it is now incorporated into Safari’s Reader View.
 - [geometry](https://github.com/tidwall/geometry) - Efficient 2D geometry library for Go.